rajeshark/discoverdollar-devops-assignment/README.md

 # step 5 after the above sofware install next github repo clone into ec2 beacse first time we do docker images and run manually then later ci/cd will deploy continously .

-create one project repo in ec2 then clone github repo to the folder using mkdir -p ~/deploy/dd-mean cd ~/deploy/dd-mean git clone https://github.com/rajeshark/discoverdollar-devops-assignment.git .
+create one project folder in ec2 then clone github repo to the folder using mkdir -p ~/deploy/dd-mean cd ~/deploy/dd-mean git clone https://github.com/rajeshark/discoverdollar-devops-assignment.git .